AdobeDocs/photoshop-api-docs/README.md

 ## Supported Features

-This is a partial list of currently supported features.
-Please also see the [Release Notes](https://forums.adobeprerelease.com/photoshopapiservice/categories/releasenotes) for a list of added features
+This is a list of currently supported features.

 ### Layer level edits

 - General layer edits
-  - Edit the layer name
+  - Edit the layer name/id
   - Toggle the layer locked state
   - Toggle layer visibility
+  - Apply bounds
+  - Add or replace a Smart Object Layer in a document
+  - Add or edit a Fill layer in a document along with Blend modes

 ### Rendering / Conversions